These are the General Terms and Conditions of Washington University Purchasing Services

 - Health Insurance Portability and Accountability Act of 1996 (HIPAA) – Washington University has adopted a policy regarding the use or disclosure of Protected Health Information (PHI).
-The university may disclose PHI to a supplier or Business Associate ONLY if the university receives satisfactory assurances from the Business Associate that it will safeguard the PHI and indemnify the University for any failure to do so.
-These assurances and indemnification are set forth in the form of the Business Associate Agreement.
+The University may disclose PHI to a supplier or Business Associate ONLY if the University receives satisfactory assurances from the Business Associate that it will safeguard the PHI and indemnify the University for any failure to do so.
+These assurances and indemnification are set forth in the form of the Business Associate Addendum.

 - F.A.R.
 52.209-6: All purchase orders and contracts issued by Washington University are subject to F.A.R.
 52.209–6.
 Supplier warrants that neither supplier nor its principals is presently debarred, suspended or proposed for debarment by the Federal Government.
 If awarded a contract, Supplier agrees to immediately inform Washington University if supplier or its principals becomes debarred or is suspended by the Federal Government.